Legal Help for Families Impacted by Necrotizing Enterocolitis (NEC)

 - Bloody stool

-Additionally, your infant may also experience general symptoms of infection, such as disrupted breathing, fever or lethargy.
+Additionally, your infant may experience general symptoms of infection, such as difficulty breathing, fever, or lethargy.

 Diagnosing Necrotizing Enterocolitis